xiangyu2022/DisfreeTestAPS/README.md

 ## Tutorials on performing distribution-free tests for your models using the provided codes

+Here is a step-by-step tutorial on applying distribution-free goodness-of-fit tests to your own model.
+You will need:

+- Your data, denoted $y$;

+- The variance-covariance matrix of your data, denoted $Sigma$;

+- The postulated model of interest, denoted \textit{postulated_function}.

 Here we provide a step-by-step tutorial on how we apply the distribution-free goodness-of-fit tests to your own model.
-You need to have your data, denoted as $y$, its variance-covariance matrix, denoted as $Sigma$, and the postulated model that is of interest.
+You need to have your data, denoted as $y$, its variance-covariance matrix, denoted as $Sigma$, and the postulated model that is of interest, denoted as $postulated_function$.
 As the first step, we obtain the solve the estimators by minimizing the generalized least squares.
 This can be achieved by

 <pre>def optim_func(pars):